nivetheni-hm/Chokidr-Bot/README.md

-collision.py - consists pf conversation flow
+collision.py - consists of conversation flow  <br />
-text.py - consists of the dialogs for conversation flow incident_block.py - consists of sample incident block producer.py - where the incident block is produced inside the incident_manager topic document.py - consists of class for creation of initial document functions.py - consists of all the functions consumer.py - where messages are consumed from the topic and processed accordingly
+text.py - consists of the dialogue for conversation flow <br />
+incident_block.py - consists of sample incident block <br />
+producer.py - where the incident block is produced inside the incident_manager topic <br />
+document.py - consists of class for creation of initial document <br />
+functions.py - consists of all the functions <br />
+consumer.py - where messages are consumed from the topic and processed accordingly <br />